sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * BUG: Can only crawl VHosts.
 Websites located on a subdirectory e.g. http://localhost/mysite are only partially crawled.
 * BUG: Lists of crawled URLs from large crawls (1000+ pages), slow down the CMS considerably.
 Suggest show only partial tree under each "Connector" in the crawl tab (or optimise existing and problematic CMS JS)
 * BUG: MimeType Processing is buggy when a zero-length mime-type is encountered in legacy site's (incoming) URLs.
-* BUG: Fix StaticSiteExternalContentAdminExtension::deleteimports() with a PJAX header so the session-based success message is shown.
 * TASK: Is StaticSiteCrawlURLsTask needed anymore?
 * TASK: Replace relevant StaticSiteMimeTypeProcessor logic with logic found in Zend_Validate_File_ExcludeMimeType.
 * TASK: Translation: Ensure all messages are rendered through _t()